lam-2014/flix/README.md

 - a user has many followed user, through the relationships table
 - define some useful methods (is the current user following a given user? follow and unfollow a user)

+5) Update the User model to include Followers properties

+- a user has many "reverse" relationships
+- a user has many followers through the previously defined "reverse" relationships table